Mahmadabid/invader-with-imx/README.md

 **Level 2**
 - Aliens are more in number.
+- Time is 33sec.
+- Ship can move in all directions.
+- It shoots 2 bullets.
+- Aliens Firing is faster
+- On winning 4 IPX is awarded.

+**Level 3**
+- Aliens are more in number.
 - Time is 30sec.
-- Ship can only move in all directions.
+- Ship can move in all directions.
 - It shoots 2 bullets.
 - Aliens Firing is faster
 - On winning 5 IPX is awarded.